Mumsy, Nanny, Sonny and Girly: Plot

 After Mumsy makes sexual overtures to New Friend one evening, he gets the idea to turn the family against itself.
 New Friend's plot succeeds as he creates sexual jealousy between the women after first sleeping with Mumsy and then Girly.
-Sonny, left out of the sexual politics, petitions to have New Friend "sent to the angels;" in a moment of panic, Girly bludgeons Sonny to death with an antique mirror.
-Chastising Girly for creating a mess, Mumsy dismisses Sonny as "naughty" and orders a visibly shaken New Friend to bury Sonny beneath a drained fountain on the manor grounds, which is populated by makeshift gravestones bearing the numerical identities assigned to dispatched "friends."
+Sonny, left out of the sexual politics, petitions to have New Friend "sent to the angels"; in a moment of panic, Girly bludgeons Sonny to death with an antique mirror.
+Chastising Girly for creating a mess, Mumsy dismisses Sonny as "naughty" and orders a visibly shaken New Friend to bury Sonny beneath a drained fountain on the manor grounds, which is populated by makeshift gravestones bearing the numerical identities assigned to dispatched "friends".

 Nanny, jealous that she is the only female member of the household left out of New Friend's attentions, attempts to murder Mumsy with acid-tipped needles, but the attempt fails when it is inadvertently interrupted by New Friend.
-Girly, realising that Nanny has set her sights on New Friend, hacks Nanny to death with an axe and cooks her head for use in baked goods.
+Girly, realising that Nanny has set her sights on New Friend, hacks Nanny to death with an axe.
+In the kitchen, Mumsy finds Nanny's head cooking in a pot and Girly sings "When she's dead, boil her head, make it into gingerbread".

-Rather than turn on one another, Mumsy and Girly declare a truce, deciding to "share" New Friend by alternating which days of the week each woman will be permitted to have sex with him.
-The two women agree, but ponder what will happen should either of them ever become bored with New Friend, with Girly's declaring it as an inevitability.
-Overhearing the women's conversation, New Friend retrieves—and hides—Nanny's acid tipped needles and settles into Mumsy's room, smiling.
+Mumsy and Girly declare a truce, deciding to "share" New Friend by alternating which days of the week each of them will be permitted to have sex with him.
+They ponder what will happen should either of them become bored with him, which Girly declares is an inevitability.
+Overhearing their conversation, New Friend retrieves Nanny's acid-tipped needles and, lying smiling on Mumsy's bed, hides them under the pillow.